 Families on a budget often seek chicken and hamburger over steak and brisket.
-Learn more about the food pyramid here and meat portions to assure your choices are healthy as well as affordable.
-Many families focus much of their diet on meat (which is generally expensive) when in fact the USDA recommends approximately 5 ounces a day and that includes seafood, dried beans, and poultry.
+Learn more about the food pyramid here to assure your choices are healthy as well as affordable.
+Many families focus much of their diet on meat (which is generally expensive) when in fact the USDA recommends approximately 5 ounces a day (for women) and that includes seafood, dried beans, and poultry.

 Many people for instance are re-evaluating the need for bottled water when their tap provides what they need.
 A filter or a pitcher with a filter can be used when necessary.
 Another example are those who are cutting back on carbonated drinks such as Coca-Cola and Pepsi.
 Studies have shown that bone health can be enhanced by drinking water and milk versus "pop".
 Do you really need that dip for your chips, the frosting for your brownies, or that cream cheese for your bagel?
 Only you can decide.

 Growing your own